vicious-widgets/vicious/README.md

 Vicious widget types are a framework for creating your own widgets.
 Vicious contains modules that gather data about your system, and a few "awesome" helper functions that make it easier to register timers, suspend widgets and so on.

-For now Vicious doesn't depend on any third party Lua libraries, to make it easier to install and use.
-That means some system utilities are used instead, where available:
+Vicious doesn't depend on any third party Lua libraries, but may depend on additional system utilities (see widget description).

-- hddtemp           for the HDD Temperature widget type
-- alsa-utils        for the Volume widget type
-- wireless\_tools   for the Wireless widget type
-- curl              for widget types accessing network resources

 Usage